This post may contain affiliate links from which i can earn a commission

 First up is one of my favourite food bloggers.
 Carolyn from All Day I Dream About Food somehow makes low carb super delicious in taste and looks.

 - Avocado which is full of healthy, beneficial fats that will keep you feeling full and sustain you until your next meal.
 A great addition of your losing weight.
 With nearly 20 vitamins, minerals and phytonutrients they certainly pack a punch.

 - Matcha.
-A far more potent source of nutrients than its poor cousin green tea, matcha is rich in antioxidants and polyphenols which both boost our protection against cancer and heart disease.
+A far more potent source of nutrients than its poor cousin green tea, matcha is rich in antioxidants and polyphenols which are know to boost our protection against cancer and possible heart disease.

 Here’s what Carolyn has to say about her switched up version of this recipe with only 4.5 gms of carbs.